<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Common Questions About the CSS Profile and IDOC

 The CSS Profile is a standardized financial form that is required at over 400 colleges and universities across the country—and a little less than one-fourth of them also require IDOCS.
 For high-performing students applying early decision to colleges that meet full need, November application deadlines are creeping up.
-Plus, the CSS Profile and IDOC are requirements that many first generation students aren't familiar with, so, let's review!
+Plus, the CSS Profile and IDOC are requirements that many first-generation students aren't familiar with, so, let's review!

 What is the CSS Profile?

-The CSS Profile is an online form that collects in-depth financial information in order to help you qualify for financial aid.
+The CSS Profile is an online form that collects in-depth financial information to help you qualify for financial aid.
 While the FAFSA is the standard form for federal financial aid, the CSS Profile is used by many schools that award their own institutional aid.
 So, completing the CSS Profile in addition to the FAFSA will help the schools determine your eligibility for institutional aid.

 What questions are asked by the CSS Profile?